jkoller90/jkoller90.github.io/blowjai/blowRecomendationsForDataOriented/Acton_DataOrientedDesign.md

 	>>This further promotes the costly implication that information represented in the data is related to the transformations executed upon it (Acton, 2014).

 	In real life a chair is a chair but it's only superficial in terms of object-oriented coding because it's an abstracted representation.
-We cannot write the logic such that it can maintain an abstracted reconstruction/simulated virtual object as an atomic fact with respect to the compiler (Acton, 2014).
+We cannot write the logic such that it can maintain an abstracted reconstruction/simulated virtual object as an atomic fact with respect to the wy the compiler treats the code (Acton, 2014).

 In general, world modeling leads to <b><em>monolithic</em></b>, unrelated data structures and transforms (Acton, 2014).
 It's a problem of being idealistic with one's design decisions (Acton, 2014).